Pak Song-chol: North Korea

-In 1972, as deputy premier, he secretly visited Seoul in the lead-up to the Joint Statement on reunification.
+In 1972, as vice premier, he secretly visited Seoul in the lead-up to the Joint Statement on reunification.

-He was appointed as Vice President by the Supreme People's Assembly in December 1977 and he left the office in October 1997.
+He was appointed Vice President by the Supreme People's Assembly in December 1977 and he left the office in October 1997.
 His last public appearance was in September 2003 in the viewing box at the 55th-anniversary commemoration inspection ceremonies in North Korea.
 He was one of the oldest former heads of government in the world.

 Death and funeral

 Pak died on 28 October 2008.
 A funeral committee was appointed with Kim Yong-nam as the chairman.
-Its members were: